dhaven/davidhaven-blog/content/projects/sr-stats/index.md

 ## Takeaways

 So far this has been a great learning experience.
 From the technical side I got to work with ASTs and grammar and spend time building the UI and UX.
 I found the UI and UX design particularly challenging given my lack of experience in this domain.
-I am nonthemless happy with how the app looks today which is the result of multiple UI iterations.
+I am nonetheless happy with how the app looks today which is the result of multiple UI iterations.

-From a human level, putting something I built in front of users.
-Listening to feedback and building a community around the app were all things I was new at and were very challenging.
+From a human level, putting something I built in front of users, listening to feedback and building a community around the app were all things I was new at and I found them very rewarding.

 ## Screenshots